 Dead circles or spots can be due to many, many things, so I'll name a few of them off and see if any of these seem to fit your situation:

-Dog urine: do you have pets?
-Your neighbors?
+- Dog urine: Do you have pets?
+Do your neighbors?
 If so, do what you can to keep them off.
-If that's impossible, you're stuck with repairing damage after the fact by reseeding larger spots, letting smaller spots grow back in on their own.
+If that's impossible, you're stuck with repairing damage after the fact by reseeding larger spots, and letting smaller spots grow back in on their own.
 A little gypsum on the dead area might help speed the recovery, but once the damage is done, it just takes time (or grass seed) to regrow grass in that spot.

-Fungal disease: These tend to come and go according the season and weather conditions.
+- Fungal disease: These tend to come and go according the season and weather conditions.
 Fall isn't normally a time when fungal patch diseases spread, so this may not be the problem.
 But if it is the problem, you can do two things: First, to cure the problem immediately, you can apply fungicide, available at garden centers.
-Longer term, a healthy, well fertilized and watered lawn in the upper midwest doesn't typically experience serious fungal problems -- a bit of brown patch in mid/late summer is usually the extent of it.
+Longer term, a healthy, well-fertilized, and watered lawn in the upper midwest doesn't typically experience serious fungal problems -- a bit of brown patch in mid/late summer is usually the extent of it.
 It's usually not serious enough to warrant treatment, unless you're really picky about having a perfect lawn.
 So think about your lawn care, and if you are mowing too short (you should mow at 2-3 inches), or not fertilizing, or letting the lawn go dry in summer, then that may contribute to the problem.
-So changing your lawn care to keep the lawn as healthy as possible is the best way to deal with fungus.
-The best way to tell if dead patches are fungal is to track when they occur -- during hot, dry spells in summer, if patches start dying out, that's a fungus.
+Changing your lawn care to keep the lawn as healthy as possible is the best way to deal with fungus.
+The best way to tell if dead patches are fungal is to track when they occur -- if patches start dying out during hot, dry spells in summer, that's a fungus.
 They may persist through fall, but the damage was done in summer.

-Grubs: Grubs usually cause larger patches to die out, and they are usually irregular in shape.
+- Grubs: Grubs usually cause larger patches to die out, and they are usually irregular in shape.
 But if you dig into a dead area and find lots of grubs, then this may be the problem.
-Grab a section of grass at the edge of a dead patch if it pulls up like a carpet as if it has no roots, it's certain that it's grubs.
+Grab a section of grass at the edge of a dead patch; if it pulls up like a carpet with no roots, it's certain that it's grubs.
 Apply a grub killer according to package directions, and that should fix you up.

-There are other possibilities, including any kind chemical that might be getting on the lawn (cleaners, motor oils, etc etc); annual weeds that die out in fall, leaving behind a dead spot; and even weed controls applied improperly (too high a dose, for example).
+- There are other possibilities, including any kind chemical that might be getting on the lawn (cleaners, motor oils, etc.); annual weeds that die out in fall, leaving behind a dead spot; and even weed controls applied improperly (too high a dose, for example).
 You have to put on your detective hat and think about whether anything you are doing might be causing this.

-Local cooperative extension offices or master gardeners might be able to help identify the problem too, if you brought in a sample for them to look at.
+Local cooperative extension offices or master gardeners might be able to help identify the problem too, if you supply a sample for them to look at.